Dicynodon: Description

 Dicynodon was a medium-sized and advanced member of the Dicynodont group.
 It had an average length of 1.2 m, although size differed among species.
 Its fossil remains have been found in sediments of latest Permian age in South Africa and Tanzania.

 The type species is Dicynodon lacerticeps Owen, 1845.
 A large number of species have since been placed in this genus, some of which turned out to be synonyms of other species, others have been moved to different genera.

+Palaeobiology

+Metabolism

+Dicynodon is believed to have been an ectothermic animal based on its δ^{18}O_{p} values.